NgMinh2306/FIRMNet-Deepfake-Detection/README.md

 ## Overview

-Face-swapping deepfakes pose severe risks to digital integrity and public trust, largely due to their ability to produce highly realistic manipulations while leaving behind only subtle traces.
-Traditional detection methods often rely on spatial-domain cues or identity-specific patterns, limiting their generalization ability and exacerbating demographic biases (e.g., racial bias from imbalanced datasets).

-To address these challenges, we propose **FAGNet**, a frequency-aware CNN framework built upon EfficientNetV2-S. By leveraging two spectral modules, FAGNet operates in the frequency domain to emphasize manipulation-specific cues and suppress identity-related signals.
+Face-swapping deepfakes pose growing threats to digital authenticity as they become increasingly photorealistic and harder to detect.
+Conventional detectors often rely on spatial artifacts or identity features, limiting generalization across datasets and demographics.
+To address this, we propose FIRM-Net, a frequency-integrated CNN built on EfficientNetV2-S that embeds two mid-stage spectral modules — Frequency Attention Gate (FAGate) and Frequency-Enhanced Residual (FER) — to emphasize manipulation-specific frequency cues and reinforce spatial features, achieving robust and generalizable face-swap detection.

 <p align="center">
   <img src="assets\Figure 1.png" width="90%" alt="Figure 1: Frequency-residual maps of real vs fake faces">